-- A microprocessor relay with integral alarm that is not connected to SCADA. (unmonitored) - Instrument transformers, with no monitoring, connected as inputs to that relay. (unmonitored) - A vented lead-acid battery with a low voltage alarm for the station dc supply voltage and an unintentional grounds detection alarm connected to SCADA. (monitoring varies) - A circuit breaker with a trip coil, with no circuits monitored. (unmonitored)
+- A microprocessor relay with integral alarm that is not connected to SCADA. (unmonitored) - Current and voltage signal values, with no monitoring, connected as inputs to that relay. (unmonitored) - A Vented Lead-Acid battery with a low voltage alarm for the station dc supply voltage and an unintentional grounds detection alarm connected to SCADA. (monitoring varies) - A circuit breaker with a trip coil, with no circuits monitored. (unmonitored)